Intel and SAP broaden datacenter tech partnership

 “For more than a decade, Intel and SAP have engaged closely on developing differentiated breakthrough technologies that make organizations run more efficiently,” said Navin Shenoy, executive vice president at Intel’s Datacenter Group, in a statement.
 “And with today’s news we will further accelerate our technology collaboration and grow the value that we deliver to our customers.
 Broadening our technology collaboration with SAP means our mutual customers will be able to achieve faster insights from the largest data challenges, delivering a competitive edge.”

-Intel offers processors, memory, storage and accelerator technologies that aim to deliver SAP customers the performance and value required to accelerate leading-edge business applications.
+Intel offers processors, memory, storage, and accelerator technologies that aim to deliver SAP customers the performance and value required to accelerate leading-edge business applications.

 As an example, running SAP HANA–based applications within Intel Optane DC persistent memory significantly reduces the complexity and risk of running real-time in-memory applications by providing persistent data that is more resilient to computer outages, without compromising performance, the companies said.